Vendredi 6 Mars 2015

 As I was mentioning 10 years ago, social will blend into the list of functionalities websites will require.
 It was the case for Search functionalities years ago, it is definitely now the case for social functionalities.
 User generated content is just part of who we are.
 We are used to read reviews, articles created by users, look at people’s pictures, click on share buttons, login with our Facebook.
 We are just used to it, without asking more.

 10 years ago we were talking about creators, curators and consumers.
-Where the vast majority of people were consumers, the trend has change.
+Where the vast majority of people were consumers, the trend has changed.
 The number of creators has indeed increased but not to the largest extend.
 I believe that the number of curators is the segment that increased the most.
 While people used to be consumers, they are now consumers and curators.
 They curate all the time and they share.
 This segment has grown proportionally much more than the other segments.

 Who are we?
 Human social…but now we are truly digital social.
 People are addicted, they cannot imagine living without social.
 They spent hours on Facebook and Twitter and Snapchat and Pinterest…and…

 Social has just become who we are.
 It changed our interactions, it changed our communication channels, it changed our habits, it changed our society.
-For 10 years, I am looking at what will be the next big thing that will fascinate me as much as social did when it started.
+For 10 years, I have been looking at what would be the next big thing that will fascinate me as much as social did when it started.
 I am not a kid of the age of the rail or the plain, I am not a kid of the age of the internet, I am a kid of the age of social.
 I was old enough to understand and to see it growing and changing who we are.
 Being the witness of a revolution is always a privilege.
 I am looking forward the next revolution...

 Samedi 29 Mars 2014